 Rossini’s The Barber of Seville

 The YouTube Account OperaVision is a goldmine for great operas.
 They have a collection of well-known operas, as well as some deep cuts and contemporary works from all over the world available in their library.
-For those of you who were bummed to miss The Barber of Seville at the JQL Capitol Theatre in March, this production by The National Opera of Chile is pretty great!
+For those of you who were bummed to miss The Barber of Seville at the JQL Capitol Theatre in March, this production by The Irish National Opera is pretty great!

 Barbieri’s El barberillo de Lavapiés